UGEcko/CMPresence/README.md

 ## How to Use
 1. **Run ChroMapper**: Launch ChroMapper at least once with the plugin installed.
 This will create a configuration file for the plugin; this is where you can edit the properties of the RPC.
 2. **Edit Configuration**: Navigate to `LocalLow/BinaryElement/Chromapper/CMPresence.json` to modify the RPC properties.
    - *Note*: All properties default to what ChroMapper normally displays.
+The config also can be edited live, and the next RPC update will apply those changes.

 ### Supported Scenes
 The plugin supports the following scenes, and you can configure their details, state, and active status: